Workflow Efficiency: Balancing Demand Against Throughput

 Allowing idle time in your workflow offers many advantages.
 Aside from alleviating much of the stress, your team will be able to deliver work with precision and quality.
 The team’s self-confidence will also increase, and they’ll be proud of their results.
 Idle team members will use that time for improving their skills, their tools, taking training sessions or improving interaction within the team.
 As time passes, and one small improvement leads to another, your team will become more efficient and self-managed.

 Very often, management intuitively tries to eliminate idle time.
-After limiting work in progress and balancing demand against throughput, the tendency is to adjust team engagement so that everyone is fully utilised.
+After limiting work in progress and balancing demand against throughput, the tendency is to adjust team engagement so that everyone is fully utilized.
 Although it may look efficient and feel satisfying, such attempts could disrupt the growth of your team and the consistency of your workflow.
 Worse still, it can increase the chances of burnout.
-Optimising individual performance very often contradicts the optimisation of the overall workflow efficiency and is therefore undesirable.
+Optimizing individual performance very often contradicts the optimization of the overall workflow efficiency and is therefore undesirable.

 Are you ready to recap the benefits Kanban analytics can bring to your project teams?
 Choose your platform, and get started with Nave today.

 Meet the Author